-The Body of Knowledge is a compendium of curated articles, whitepapers, and resources that is destined to form the basis of a robust learning and - in time - certification program for the identity professional.
+The Body of Knowledge (BoK) is a compendium of curated articles intended to form the basis of a robust learning and certification program for identity and access management practitioners.
 This page is designed to help you ensure your submission is ready for and fits the scope of the BoK.

 Are you interested, but are not sure where to start writing?
 The draft outline for the BoK is available in our GitHub repository.
 See the BoK ToC.